bitrise-io/devcenter/_articles/en/team-management/organizations/managing-apps.md

 Let's see the details!

-1. Go to your organization's page on [bitrise.io](https://www.bitrise.io).
+1. Go to your Organization's page on [bitrise.io](https://www.bitrise.io).
 2. On the left menu bar, select **People**.
 3. Toggle the **Allow Outside Contributors** switch to the right.
 Please note that without enabling this function here, you will not be able to add an outside contributor to your app on the **Team** tab!